mawais-afz/java-interview-questions/java-8-and-newer-features.md

       }
       ```

+19. **What is Type Inference in Java 8?**

+    Type inference is a feature in Java 8 that allows the compiler to automatically determine the type of variables and expressions based on their context, reducing verbosity in code.
+The most notable enhancement was made to support lambda expressions and method references.

+    Example:

+    ```java
+    // Before Java 8 - explicit type declaration
+    List<String> list = new ArrayList<String>();

+    // With Java 8 type inference - diamond operator
+    List<String> list = new ArrayList<>();

+    // Type inference in lambda expressions
+    Predicate<String> isEmpty = s -> s.isEmpty(); // Type of 's' is inferred
+    Function<Integer, String> toString = x -> x.toString(); // Types inferred

+    // Type inference with method references
+    List<String> names = Arrays.asList("Alice", "Bob", "Charlie");
+    names.sort(String::compareToIgnoreCase); // Types inferred from context
+    ```

+    Key points:

+    - Reduces boilerplate code while maintaining type safety
+    - Particularly useful with generic types and lambda expressions
+    - Enhanced compiler can infer types from context
+    - Diamond operator (<>) for generic type inference
+    - Works with local variables, lambda parameters, and generic methods

+## Java Reflection API

 19. **What is Java Reflection API?**

     - Java Reflection API allows programs to examine and modify the behavior of classes, interfaces, fields and methods at runtime